-- Establishment of practical enantioselective reactions based on a new concept - Development of multifunctional organocatalysts and their application to environmentally benign process - 3) Development of green sustainable organic reactions using reusable solid-supported catalysts - Efficient synthesis of advanced materials utilizing chiral spiro compounds
+- 1) Establishment of practical enantioselective reactions based on a new concept - 2) Development of multifunctional organocatalysts and their application to environmentally benign process - 3) Development of efficient parameter screening and optimization methodology using machine learning

 The goal of this laboratory is to develop catalytic asymmetric processes that produce optically active organic compounds with high selectivity.
 We have already developed heterobimetallic complexes that promote a variety of asymmetric reactions in a manner analogous to enzymatic reactions.
-Now, we engage in the design and synthesis of novel optically active catalysts and reaction media based on a new concept, and their application to the energy-saving and environment-conscious reactions directed towards practically useful processes.
+Now, we engage in the design and synthesis of novel optically active catalysts and reaction media based on a new concept, and their application to the energy-saving and reactions environment-conscious directed towards practically useful processes.
 Theoretical studies on design of catalysts and reaction mechanism are also conducted.